 Refer to the spent convictions scheme

-if you would like further information on convictions that may or may not appear on a national police check certificate.
+if you would like further information on convictions that may or may not appear on a nationally coordinated criminal history check.

 A National Police Check is valid within all regions that fall under the Commonwealth of Australia.
 A national police check will cover a person’s records from every state and territory in Australia including and not limited to Victoria (VIC), Tasmania (TAS), Queensland (QLD), South Australia (SA), New South Wales (NSW), Australian Capital Territory (ACT), Northern Territory (NT) and Western Australia (WA).

 When a person applies for their national police check through our online platform, they can get their certification in as little time as 24 to 48 hours.
+70 percent of police checks are returned to applicants within 24 hours.
+Approximately 30 percent of checks may be referred to one or more police agencies and can take longer than 10 business days to be returned, due to the manual nature of this process.
 To complete this of course, the person needs;

 - Access to the internet,